600rr/SPSSSyntax/Notes/Using Source Files.md

 ### `INSERT` and `INCLUDE`

-There are some commands source an SPSS script from another SPSS script: the INSERT and INCLUDE commands.
-INSERT is newer and more versatile than INCLUDE.
+There are some commands source an SPSS script from another SPSS script: the `INSERT` and `INCLUDE` commands.
+`INSERT` is newer and more versatile than `INCLUDE`.

 <pre><code>